After 169 hospitals, a dad finally got the Covid-19 care he needed -- and changed dozens of skeptics' minds – KION546

 But the journey from Florida to Connecticut was arduous.
 Robby was intubated, and placed on a specially equipped medical flight.

-Susan was not allowed to fly with him, so she drove 22 hours to Connecticut, hoping her husband would still be alive when she got there.
+Susan was not allowed to fly with him.
+So she, her mother-in-law and her oldest daughter drove 22 hours to Connecticut, hoping Robby would still be alive when they got there.

 “It was kind of my Hail Mary because if I would have not taken the chance, they just would have had no choice but to leave him there and have his organs fail one by one,” Susan said.